vita-epfl/detection-attributes-fields/README.md

 > Detecting 32 Pedestrian Attributes for Autonomous Vehicles
 >
 >Pedestrians are arguably one of the most safety-critical road users to consider for autonomous vehicles in urban areas.
->In this paper, we address the problem of jointly detecting pedestrians and recognizing 32 pedestrian attributes.
+>In this paper, we address the problem of jointly detecting pedestrians and recognizing 32 pedestrian attributes from a single image.
 >These encompass visual appearance and behavior, and also include the forecasting of road crossing, which is a main safety concern.
 >For this, we introduce a Multi-Task Learning (MTL) model relying on a composite field framework, which achieves both goals in an efficient way.
 >Each field spatially locates pedestrian instances and aggregates attribute predictions over them.